 Madame Guérin was, in reality, Madamoiselle Anna Alix Boulle.
 She was born on the 05 February 1878, in Vallon, Ardèche.
 Her parents were Vallon farm-owner Auguste Boulle and his wife Anna Granier.
 Anna was their second child, their first daughter.
-Upon his death, father Auguste was listed as “cultivateur” – as his father had been before him. (http://releves.free.fr: Relevés Ardéchois: S. Jumas)
+In total, Anna had three brothers and three sisters but the youngest sister only lived three days.
+Upon death, father Auguste was listed as “cultivateur” – as his father had been before him. (http://releves.free.fr: Relevés Ardéchois: S. Jumas)

 The Ardèche remains predominately rural today – it is one of the most sparsely populated and most forested departments of France, although tourism now plays a large part in the area’s economy today.
 Incidentally, in 1948, the town ‘Vallon’ changed its name to ‘Vallon-Pont-d’Arc’.